AlibabaCloudDocs/ros/intl.en-US/Best Practices/ROS support for the cloud assistant to manage ECS instances.md

     -   `Name`: the name of the command.
 Value: `my-command`.
     -   `Type`: the type of the command.
 Value: `RunShellScript`.
     -   `Description`: the description of the command.
 Value: `my-command-description`.
     -   `CommandContent`: the Base64-encoded content of the command.
 The content size cannot exceed 16 KB.
-In this option, the `ZWNobyAxMjM` field indicates the Base64 code that is obtained by using the echo 123 command.
+In this option, the `ZWNobyAxMjM=` field indicates the Base64 code that is obtained by using the echo 123 command.
     The `CommandId` is returned in the `Outputs` tag.

     The cloud assistant supports the following three types of scripts: